GHASS19/Customer-Churn/README.md

 ## 4. Data Preprocessing & Training

-1. I did a train/test split four Classification Models to predict the customer churn:
+1. # Handling class imbalance with class weights for Logistic Regression and Random ForestI did a 80/20 train/test split four Classification Models to predict the customer churn:

 a.
 Logistic Regression
 b.
 Random Forest Model
 c.
 Gradient Boosting
 d.
 Support Vector Machine

+I used a standard scaler and class weight of balanced for Logistic Regression and Random Forest Regression to improve convergence, performance, and interpretability.
+For the Gradient Boosting and Support Vector Machine I used SMOTE fo the class imbalance.

 2. I compared the four models metric scores to determine which is the best before I try cross validation and grid search on the models.